 What is it?

-When?
-June 26, 2013.
-2:00pm to 5:00pm.
-Where?
-Marriott Downtown (conference hotel) 1201 Market Street Philadelphia How Much? $6 for BJCP members, $15 for non-BJCP guests By When?
-Registration closes June 22, 2013 How Many?
-Registration limited to 200 total attendees, including a maximum of 50 guests.
+How Much? $10 for BJCP members, $25 for non-BJCP guests By When?
+Registration closes June 5, 2014 How Many?
+Registration limited to 160 total attendees, including a maximum of 40 guests.
 How?
 Register on the BJCP web site using our CEP Events Registration application.

 The BJCP reception is our annual gathering of judges at NHC.
 Part thank-you for turning out to judge and part educational seminar, these events have been very popular in past years.
-No lunch will be served!
-(You don't want to know what the hotel wanted to charge for lunch...)
-We suggest picking up lunch at the neighboring Redding Terminal Market and bringing it to the reception room at the hotel.
-Three educational seminars will form the program.
+This year we will have food at the reception, unlike last year (no shake-down food rates this year!).
+An Asian-themed buffet is planned.
+As usual, three educational seminars will form the program.

 All attendees must be over 21.

-CEP points will be awarded to all BJCP judges.
+CEP points will be awarded to all current BJCP judges.